 Steven Billman Review

-Disabled Navy vet launches BNB Syndicate, a $27 course with upsells that teaches you how to rent other people’s properties, list them on Airbnb, and pocket the difference.
-If managing cleaners, VAs, landlords, and guests who treat your units like a Burning Man porta-potty on day seven is your idea of fun, go nuts.
+Disabled Navy vet launches Rent2Riches, a $7,500 coaching program that teaches you how to rent other people’s properties, list them on Airbnb, and pocket the difference.
+If managing cleaners, VAs, landlords, and guests who treat your units like a Burning Man porta-potty is your idea of fun, go nuts.
 Me?
-No thanks – but thank you for your service, Steve.
+No thanks.
+But thank you for your service, Steve.

 LandInvestor.co Review